codemaster05330/timoanttila/src/pages/about.md

 - Learning how to live a real life.
 - Interested in artificial intelligence, the wonders of technology, and human behavior.
-- Sea adventurer in the summer (Sailing Yatch Guyline 822).
 - Photographing all kinds of beautiful on <a href="https://www.instagram.com/_timoanttila/" rel="noopener me" target="_blank" title="Follow me on Instagram">Instagram</a>.
 - Proud father of two pets; border collie Deli and cat Sera.
 - Nature lover.